rewonsh/phrasesync/README.md

 # Meet with PhraseSync

-A smart, customizable phrase and translation matching module for Node.js.
-Add your own bilingual data and get instant predictions or translations between languages.
-Perfect for custom glossaries, parallel texts, and domain-specific vocabularies.
+A simple, online translation module for Node.js.
+Instantly translate text between languages using the LibreTranslate API.

 ## Features
-- Add your own sentence/word pairs for any language
-- Predict/translate words or phrases between languages
+- Translate text between 20+ languages
-- Fuzzy matching with Levenshtein distance
-- Supports custom similarity options (input/output)
+- Uses LibreTranslate API (no API key required for public instance)
+- No need to add or manage your own data
-- No external API required, works fully offline
+- Simple async API

 ## Installation